acatiadroid/docs/README.md

 log server <channel>
 Logs actions that happen directly to the server such as channel creations, deletions etc.

+log member <channel>
+Sets a logging channel that will log events such as member nickname update, role adding/removal and more.
 ```

 ### Credits